You have under 30 days.

 Best EV Chargers That Qualify

-Here are two chargers I recommend to homeowners based on budget and features.
+Here are two chargers we recommend to homeowners based on budget and features.

-ChargePoint Home Flex — This is the one I personally recommend most.
+ChargePoint Home Flex — Most commonly recommended option.
 It adjusts from 16 to 50 amps — useful if your panel has limits today but you upgrade later.
 It’s Wi-Fi connected, has strong scheduling features, and qualifies fully under Section 30C.
 The app is genuinely one of the best in the category.

-Both chargers are UL-listed, meet “original use” requirements, and have been installed in dozens of homes I’ve personally worked on over the last 11 years.
+Both chargers are UL-listed, meet “original use” requirements, and have been installed in dozens of residential projects over the years.

 Stack With State Rebates: Extra Savings